Jan Juta

 Jan C. Juta (September 1, 1895 – December 21, 1990) was a painter and muralist closely associated with the writer D. H. Lawrence.
-He illustrated Lawrence's book Sea and Sardinia and executed a well-known painting of Lawrence which presently hangs in Britain's National Portrait Gallery (United Kingdom).
+He illustrated Lawrence's book Sea and Sardinia and executed a well-known painting of Lawrence which presently hangs in Britain's National Portrait Gallery.

 Juta was President of the National Society of Mural Painters from 1949 to 1952 and again from 1975 to 1979.

 After a career ranging from France and Italy to South Africa, Juta settled in Mendham, New Jersey, where he died in 1990.

+Jan Juta was the son of South African attorney and jurist Henry Hubert Juta.
+In 1934 he married Alice Ford Huntington, a New Yorker, daughter of the famous tennis player Bob Huntington and younger sister of the socialite Helen Huntington, thus becoming a member of the influential Huntington family by marriage.
+Alice had previously been married to Charles Henry Marshall III, son of the prominent 19th-century businessman Charles Henry Marshall II.